localstack/docs/content/en/user-guide/ci/harness-ci/index.md

 ## Harness CI Pipelines

 Harness CI pipelines implements [Service Dependency](https://docs.harness.io/article/vo4sjbd09g-configure-service-dependency-step-settings) to make a detached service accessible to all steps in a stage.
 Service dependencies can run workflows for integration testing or Docker-in-Docker (`dind`) services.
 LocalStack can be run as a Service Dependency in a Harness CI pipeline.
+The pipeline can be either setup in the user-interface, or [configured using YAML](#yaml-configuration).

 To get started, create a new pipeline in Harness CI: